wpenris/docs/content/appstore/widgets/barcode-scanner.md

 ### 2.1 Data Source Tab

-* **Attribute** – the attribute on the data view object to which the resulting string should be set
+* **Attribute** – the attribute on the data view object to which the resulting string should be set; make sure to set read and write access rights to the attribute when using an on change microflow/nanoflow, or an error will be thrown.

 ### 2.2 Button Tab